jkjung-avt/jkjung-avt.github.io/_posts/2021-05-14-mining-eth.md

 * "Ethereum", being the 2nd most popular cryptocurrency in the world behind "Bitcoin" today, is the best cryto for mining using GPUs.  ("Bitcoin" mining absolutely requires ASICs.)
 At the time of this writing, 1 Ethereum is at around USD 4,000.
 * Referring to [The Best GPUs for Mining](https://www.kryptex.org/en/best-gpus-for-mining) on Kryptex, NVIDIA RTX 2080 Ti could handle ~55.5 MH/s for ETH mining.
 That equates to ~USD 8.03 per day currently.
 Note that this number depends not only on the price of Ethereum but also on "difficulty" of mining Ethereum coins.
 So this number fluctuates quite a lot over time.
 * Electricity cost of my home in Taiwan (during summer which is the more expensive time of the year) is around USD 0.1 per kWh.
-And my PC probably consumes 0.25 kW per hour while mining.
+And my PC probably consumes 0.25 kW per hour while mining ETH.
 As a result, I need to pay ~USD 0.6 per day for electricity.
-* So I'm generating **~USD 7.43 per day (or ~USD 222.9 per month)** of profit mining with the RTX 2080 Ti PC right now.
-Note again **this profitability number fluctuates a lot, especially depending on the price of Ethereum and the cost of electricity**.
+* So I'm generating **~USD 7.43 per day (or ~USD 222.9 per month) of profit** mining ETH with the RTX 2080 Ti PC right now.
+Note again **this profitability number could vary quite a lot for you, especially depending on the price of Ethereum and the cost of electricity**.

 And here's yet one additional note.
 It is essential to fine-tune "overclocking" settings of the GPU so that the GPU runs at an ideal power consumption and efficiency.
 When doing overclocking properly, you not only avoid overheating the GPU (thus extending its life) but also reduce the electricity cost.
 I will demonstrate how to achieve this in the steps below.